Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 And by the way, you can use the discoverybit travel directory if you are still undecided on a great tourist attraction to visit with the family.
 Here is how to optimally use the travel directory:

-And now that is out of the way, here are some fun stuff to keep everyone entertained while on a road trip.
-And also great music locations to visit while road tripping across the US with the family.
+And now that is out of the way, here are some fun activities to keep everyone entertained while on a road trip.
+And also a couple of great music locations to visit while road-tripping across the US with the family.

 Top 10 Road Trip Songs for the Whole Family

-You want a problem-free road trip with a never-ending playlist that everyone starts humming and dancing to.
+You want a problem-free road trip with a never-ending playlist that everyone can hum and car dance to.
 Let’s start with these top 10 music picks for a road trip:

-a) “YMCA” by Village People: You might not be able to make a perfect dancing rendition in a car but this song is always a true crowd-pleaser.
+a) “YMCA” by Village People: You may not be able to make a perfect dancing rendition in a car but this song is always a true crowd-pleaser.

-b) “Get the Party Started” by Pink: This one comes in second on the list but it should be kicking off this road trip because you’re getting the party started, right?
+b) “Get the Party Started” by Pink: This one comes in second on the list, though it should be kicking off any road trip as you get the party started, right?

 c) “Celebration” by Kool and The Gang: Everyone sings this melody out loud when it hits those speakers.